elephantry/elephantry/docs/README.md

 - [out of gafam](https://github.com/sanpii/out-of-gafam) — Generate RSS feed for
     GAFAM (youtube, facebook, instagram and twitter) using actix.
 - [captainstat](https://github.com/sanpii/captainstat) — Another simple
-    application builds with actix to display statitics.
+    application builds with actix to display statitics;
+- [oxfeed](https://github.com/sanpii/oxfeed) — A feed reader with an actix API and yew front.

 If you want to add your project here, please [create a pull request](https://github.com/elephantry/elephantry/pulls).